prasanth30/Evaluation_Tasks/readme.md

 This repo is my submission of evaluation tasks for **State-space models for squared amplitude calculation in high-energy physics** SYMBA, ML4Sci.

+**NOTE:** Only notebooks are ready to run, scripts are just for reference and work in progress.
 ## Folders

 1. Folder [Common Task 1](./Common_Task_1/) contains notebook for tokenization and rationale of choice.